MacBook running hot, fan loud, battery flat by lunchtime? Full clean, fresh thermal compound, battery health check and macOS optimisation. One price.

 If your battery is past its cycle count, has dropped below roughly 80 percent of its design capacity, or has started to swell and lift the trackpad, the deep service alone will not fix it.
 The same goes for failed fans, a cracked logic board, or liquid damage.
 We will tell you what we found and quote separately for parts before doing any extra work, so the £65 stays the £65 unless you agree to more.

 Back up to Time Machine or iCloud first, and write down your macOS password so we can boot into the desktop to verify temperatures after the service.
 If you can still log in, sign out of Find My Mac so we are not locked out at the login screen.
-Pack it in the original box if you have it, or wrap it in a thick towel inside a sturdy outer carton.
-Free UK shipping is included once your £15 deposit is paid.
+Pack it in the original box if you have it, or use a sturdy outer carton with generous padding.
+You arrange and pay for inbound postage; tracked UK return postage is included in the flat price.

 Most of the time, yes.
 If the heat is caused by clogged fans, blocked vents and dried-out thermal paste, the clean and re-paste brings temperatures and fan noise back down noticeably.
 If the heat is from a swollen battery, a failing fan or background software pinning the CPU, the service finds the cause and we tell you what it actually needs.